tomhodgins/responsive.style/src/techniques/parent-of-element.md

+---
-# Selecting the Parent of an Element
+title: Selecting the Parent of an Element
+keywords: parent selector, ancestor selector, closest selector, parent element, selector, css selector, selector resolver
+---

 A parent selector for CSS is an often-requested feature from developers — but due to the optimizations browsers make when rendering HTML, so it’s not currently possible to include functionality like this.